telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 # Overview Tab

 The **Overview** tab provides options for getting structured information and statistical data for captured sessions.
+The section allows you to deep-dive, compare and analyze the timings, sizes and other contextual data for one or more HTTP sessions.

-The **Overview** contains a set of widgets, which are dynamically changing depending on the number of selected sessions:
+The **Overview** tab contains a set of widgets, which are dynamically changing depending on the number of selected sessions:

 - [Timings](#timings)&mdash;Available for selecting both a single session and a selection of multiple sessions.
 - [Sizes](#sizes)&mdash;Available for selecting both a single session and a selection of multiple sessions.